 Tiles may be glass, ceramic, natural stone, or something more dramatic, such as embossed copper or tin fireplace tiles.
-The options are truly limited only by your color choice, the level of care you would care to extend, especially with the grout color.
+The options are truly limited only by your color choice, the level of care you would care to extend, and especially by the grout color.

 Research various genres and textures online and in person before you place an online order.
 Most tile distributors carry a variety of tile but often wind up needing to order a few boxes of the design of your choice.
 Allowing some time to place these orders will ensure that your project remains on schedule.

 Take Home Samples

 Don't be afraid to ask your dealer if you can take some samples of fireplace tiles home.
 There may be a small charge or deposit for this, but it is well worth it.
 Play with various combinations of style and color between the field tile (the largest sections of tile) and the border.